geelen/glenmaddern.com/src/lib/articles/css-modules.md

 date: "2015-07-18"
 ---

-If you wanted to identify an inflection point in the recent development of CSS thinking, a watershed moment that set a bunch of different minds spiralling off in their own directions like particles after a high-energy collision, you'd probably pick Christopher Chedeau's "CSS in JS" talk from NationJS in November, 2014.
+If you wanted to identify an inflection point in the recent development of CSS thinking, you'd probably pick Christopher Chedeau's "CSS in JS" talk from NationJS in November, 2014.
+It was a watershed moment that set a bunch of different minds spiralling off in their own directions like particles after a high-energy collision.
 For instance, [React Style](https://github.com/js-next/react-style), [jsxstyle](https://github.com/petehunt/jsxstyle) and [Radium](https://github.com/FormidableLabs/radium) are three of the newest, cleverest, and most viable approaches to styling in React and all reference it *in their project Readme*.
 If invention is a case of exploring the [adjacent possible](http://www.practicallyefficient.com/home/2010/09/28/the-adjacent-possible), then Christopher is responsible for making a lot of what's possible more adjacent.

 <imports.Figure variant="smaller" src="/assets/images/7_problems_css.jpg" alt="Christopher Chedeau's 7 problems with CSS at scale">
   This slide really hit home for a lot of folks